Etievant/CaseCohort/README.md

-Replication of the simulation studies in "Inference for relative hazard and covariate-specific pure risk estimated from stratified and unstratified case-cohort data", by Etiévant and Gail (2022).
+Replication of the simulation studies in "Cox model inference for relative hazard and pure risk from stratified weight-calibrated case-cohort data", by Etiévant and Gail (2023).
 The methods described in the article are implemented in the file `help.functions.R`.

 ### Required packages